sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/DilatedCNN/README.md

 - datetime features including week of the month and month number
 - weekly sales of each orange juice in recent weeks
-- other dynamic features including *deal* and  *feat* columns
+- other dynamic features including deal information (*deal* column), feature advertisement information (*feat* column), price, and relative price
 - static features including store index and brand index

 ### Hyperparameter tuning

 We tune the hyperparameters of the model with HyperDrive which is accessible through Azure ML SDK.
-A Batch AI cluster with GPU support is created to distribute the computation.
-The hyperparameters tuned with HyperDrive and their ranges are as follows
+A remote compute cluster with GPU support is created to distribute the computation.
+The hyperparameters tuned with HyperDrive and their ranges can be found in hyperparameter_tuning.ipynb.
-- input sequence length: [6, 8, 10, 12, 14, 16, 18, 20]
-- batch size: [16, 32, 64]
-- learning rate: [0.01, 0.015, 0.02, 0.025]
-- number of epochs: [3,4,5,6,8]

 ### Description of implementation scripts

+* `utils.py`: Python script including utility functions for building the Dilated CNN model
 * `train_score.py`: Python script that trains the model and generates forecast results for each round
 * `train_score.ipynb` (optional): Jupyter notebook that trains the model and visualizes the results
 * `train_validate.py` (optional): Python script that does training and validation with the 1st round training data
 * `hyperparameter_tuning.ipynb` (optional): Jupyter notebook that tries different model configurations and selects the best model by running
-`train_validate.py` script in a Batch AI cluster with different sets of hyperparameters
+`train_validate.py` script in a remote compute cluster with different sets of hyperparameters

 ### Steps to reproduce results